 (20w0 ) – 8(wa + wb + wd + wg) + 2(wc + we + wf ) + wh ) + 1.0(wi +wj + wk + wl )= (P0 α4)/D

 These expressions are often represented as patterns or computational molecules for the easy computation of the numerical solutions.
 The biharmonic equation pattern for computing the displacement at the interior nodes are as shown as below.

-To show how the finite difference principle can be applied in the analysis of thin plates subjected to uniform lateral pressure of 5 kN/m2, and simply supported on all sides, a square concrete plate of dimensions 6m x 6m has been presented.
+Let us show how the finite difference method can be applied in the analysis of thin plates subjected to uniform lateral pressure of 5 kN/m2.
+The plate is square with dimensions of 6m x 6m and simply supported on all sides.
 The data of the plate is as shown below;

 The plate has been represented with gridlines that have 6 divisions on all the planar dimensions.
 Therefore, h = k = 1.0.
 This shows that the gridline aspect ratio (α) = 1.0.
 The gridlines have been extended by fictitious nodes, in order to capture the boundary conditions.
 The nodes have been numbered, and all the points where the deflections are expected to be the same due to the symmetry of the plate and the loading condition have been given the same numbering.